pivotal/docs-tap/security-and-compliance/harden-tap.hbs.md

 ## Key Management

 Key management is the foundation of all data security.
-Data is encrypted and decrypted via the use of encryption keys or secrets that must be safely stored to prevent the loss or compromise of infrastructure, systems, and applications.
-Tanzu Application Platform values are secrets and must be protected to ensure the security and integrity of the platform.
+Data is encrypted and decrypted with encryption keys or secrets that must be safely stored to prevent the loss or compromise of infrastructure, systems, and applications.
+Tanzu Application Platform values are secrets and must be protected to ensure that the security and integrity of the platform is maintained.

 - Tanzu Application Platform stores all sensitive values as [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/)
 - Encryption of secrets at rest are Kubernetes Distribution Dependent.